officialmofabs/devcontainer_prod/README.md

 - spin up the devcontainer.
 By default `--workspace-folder` is required which will bind mount current dir to container's `/workspace` dir
- `devcontainer up --config .devcontainer_prod/devcontainer.json --workspace-folder .`
+- run `devcontainer up --config .devcontainer_prod/devcontainer.json --workspace-folder .`
 (add `--remove-existing-container` if you want to rebuild)
 - clone the repo and unpack to the workspace